danielbloy/pico-interactive/README.md

 * Raspberry Pi Pico
 * Raspberry Pi Pico W
-* PCs running Windows (pins via Blinka though beware the limitations on pin performance)
+* PCs running Windows (pins via Blinka, though beware the limitations on pin performance)

 The following devices are also in testing phase for support